-404-692 Drive Train/Transaxle Service 1
+404-692 Drive Train/Transaxle Service 1 Credits: 1

 In this course students will define the purpose and function of automatic transmissions and their components.
 Students will demonstrate their ability to inspect, diagnose, and maintain automatic transmissions.
 Aid Code: 32 - Two-year Technical Diploma.
-Co-requisites: (404-130 or 404-357 or 404-684)
+Co-requisites: (404-130 or 404-357 or 404-684) Complete Course Listing

-404-693 Drive Train/Transaxle Service 2
+404-693 Drive Train/Transaxle Service 2 Credits: 1

 In this course students will define the purpose and function of the torque converter clutch.
 Additionally, students will demonstrate the ability to diagnose automatic transmission problems using a scan tool, and to differentiate between engine and transmission drivability problems.
 Aid Code: 32 - Two-year Technical Diploma.
-Co-requisites: (404-137 or 404-692) Complete Course Listing
+Co-requisites: (404-137 or 404-692)

-404-694 Service Internship
+404-694 Service Internship Credits: 2

 This course provides students with the opportunity to demonstrate automotive inspection, repair, and maintenance skills in an operating service facility.
 Students will also complete a comprehensive report on their experiences after meeting the internship requirements.
+Aid Code: 32 - Two-year Technical Diploma.
+Complete Course Listing

-404-695 Customer Service Fundamentals
+404-695 Customer Service Fundamentals Credits: 2

 In this course students will explore principles of successful customer service and relations.
 Students will demonstrate skills in relationship building and management through practical interviews and role-playing.
 Aid Code: 32 - Two-year Technical Diploma.
+Complete Course Listing